 - Lab 0 is not graded

 - Labs 1-3 are graded

 - For each lab, you will have to present a demo, and

 - Produce a short report.

-Due to the difficult to predict situation, labs will be performed using an online emulator.
+Due to the ongoing uncertainty with the pandemic, labs will be mostly performed using an browser-based emulator.